etsivazjy/News-Project/README.md

 ## Usage
 After starting the app with LiveServer, you can:

--Search for News: Use the search bar to enter keywords and find relevant news articles.
+- Search for News: Use the search bar to enter keywords and find relevant news articles.
--Select Categories: Click on the category names in the navigation bar to view articles in specific categories.
+- Select Categories: Click on the category names in the navigation bar to view articles in specific categories.
--Toggle Mobile Menu: Use the menu button to show or hide the mobile menu.
+- Toggle Mobile Menu: Use the menu button to show or hide the mobile menu.